 Copy and take notes, create a new story and write with your style

 - First-round.
 Take out your favorite book, non-fiction or fiction, and start writing or typing away word for word from page one.
-Type as much as you want, but the more you type the more your learn and higher the memory retention.
-Finish typing the whole book will be a good preparatory start.
+Type as much as you want, but the more you type the more you learn and the higher the memory retention.
+Finishing typing the whole book will be a good preparatory start.
 This can take some time but practice and repeating is important to mastery.
 The goal here is not to be a human copier machine, but to reflect and think about new what-ifs and creative brainstorming as you copy away.
 Stop copying when an idea arises.

 When you have a new or better idea, words to learn, and any observations, note them all down on a separate note.
 In particular, take a break after each chapter, take the time to reflect, and take notes.
 This part is important for proceeding to the next.
 You may copy by hand the book and type into a note app your creative ideas.

 - Second Round.
-From your notes, fill in with new details such as character, background, settings, story plot twists and ending.
+From your notes, fill in with new details such as character, background, settings, story plot twists, and ending.
 It is fine even when the new story is different from your notes as long as it is a good original story.

 - Third round.
 Write the whole new story.
 Start with the style you just learned.
 Over time, you should develop your own unique writing personality.
 After you finish writing the story, go through it again and rewrite the parts that you think are too similar to the original author.
-It will be even better if someone can proof-read and enhance it.
+It will be even better if someone can proofread and enhance it.

 This is a second alternative way to write a story but remember it has to be original and different enough to call your own.
-The advantage to this version is that it basically hard drill the new author to write or type away from the start and once he has done enough, he can recall from mental muscle memory to type away as he did so many times before.
+The advantage to this version is that it basically hard to drill the new author to write or type away from the start and once he has done enough, he can recall from mental muscle memory to type away as he did so many times before.
 Putting in the effort to write out by hand the whole novel or story may be more beneficial in this case to register and make a memorable association.
 I would say version 2 is more beginner-friendly, but you should not have to type out a whole book to have new ideas.

-Depending on your book length, you may just start with one chapter at a time if your favorite book is a thick one that may seem too daunting a task at one go.
+Depending on your book-length, you may just start with one chapter at a time if your favorite book is a thick one that may seem too daunting a task at one go.
 Or pick your favorite short story instead.
 I would think one can learn a lot from a good chapter or short story even by repeating the process many times on the same pages.
 You may set a feasible number to how many pages you want to copy each day or chapter each week for an attainable and actionable timeline.

-The beauty of The-take-after-your-favourite-book-method is the simplicity of learning to write with just any good book and your favorite one at that.
-How many people you know can connect with this book so well as you do?
+The beauty of the The-take-after-your-favourite-book-method is the simplicity of learning to write with just any good book and your favorite one at that.
+How many people you know can connect with this book as well as you do?
 It will be even more fun and motivating if a trusted group of like-minded writing friends gather to compare notes weekly on the same chapters.
 The other advantage being it defines an immediate start task (copying word for word from the book) that you can act on without uncertainty and excuse to procrastinate.

-Bonus Tip: Take after your favorite book (version 3) to the next level for intermediate and advanced writers
+Bonus Tip: Take your favorite book (version 3) to the next level for intermediate and advanced writers

 For those who are ready for more after earlier exercises and expert writers who suppose they can do better at least in certain aspects i.e. writing in a contemporary and modern style or thrilling plot, this can be your next challenge: Read into a few chapters or the whole book, take notes of improvement ideas and write in your own words a short or series.
 From the notes, write in an engaging manner that resonates emotionally with the experience of readers or draws them into the story.
 This is for our own personal practice of taking notes and writing, not for publishing yet.
-You may likely give rise to a new novel idea if not multiple while on this exercise.
+You may likely give rise to a new novel idea if not multiple whiles on this exercise.
 The goal here is to get you on a writing roll so you may continue on to a brand new series of your own original ideas.
 Traditionally, authors may force themselves to sit there indefinitely and expect themselves to write a brand new novel without any prompts, steps, or built-up process.
 However, you do have a choice to start somewhere to gradually gain momentum to be in your writing element.
 You may also read aloud, type at the same time, and take notes of new ideas before writing your new piece.
 Good luck and congratulations to those who made it and find success here!